yuxshao/learn-gamedev/Introduction to Game Development.md

 ##### Checkpoint

-You can download the GM project with everything up to this step [here](../resources/checkpoints/shooter/7_extras.gmz) or [here](../resources/checkpoints_mac/shooter/7_extras.gmk) for Mac.
+You can download the GM project with everything up to this step [here](../resources/checkpoints/shooter/7_extras.gmz) for Windows, or [here](../resources/checkpoints_mac/shooter/7_extras.gmk) for Mac.

 <a href="#top" class="top" id="MVP-review">Top</a>
 ## 2.7 A Few Last Words